The information on this page will help guide you through building a deck or patio.

 NOTE: As a homeowner, you are responsible for paying any penalties, even if you hired a contractor who assured you that permits were not required.
 For more information, visit Tips for hiring contractors.

 - The maximum size of the deck depends on the size of your lot and the size of your home.
-In total, the footprint of all buildings and uncovered decks on your lot cannot exceed 40% of your total lot area.
+In total, the footprint of all buildings and uncovered decks on your lot cannot exceed the prescribed total lot coverage in your Land Use District.

 Structural and foundation requirements for uncovered decks vary depending on their size and height from grade.
 All uncovered decks 0.6m (2.0ft) or higher require a handrail.
 We recommend confirming your deck design with Superior Safety Codes at 780 489 4777 prior to applying and purchasing materials.